Skip to content

 Begin by identifying the input (Data Source A) and output (Data Source B) for the pipeline.
 Within DataOS, this involves understanding the characteristics of each data source:

-• Data source B: An S3 bucket for storing processed data in Parquet format.
+• Data source B: A Postgres database for storing processed Purchase data.

 Step 2: Creating Depots